-The bottom line around the problem of scalability is that supporting and enhancing the foundations of a homegrown healthcare analytics platform ends up taking much more time as a percentage than the time spent actually analyzing data and adding value to the business.
+The bottom line around the problem of scalability is that supporting and enhancing the foundations of a homegrown solution ends up taking much more time as a percentage than the time spent actually analyzing data and adding value to the business.

-The level and number of analytic and technical resources required to support a homegrown healthcare analytics platform is difficult to find and maintain.
+The level and number of analytic and technical resources required to support a homegrown analytic solution is difficult to find and maintain.
 Healthcare organizations hire and train great analysts that then decide to leave for greener pastures because they don’t want to work in a proprietary system that’s frustrating and complicated to learn.
-A standards-based, modern enterprise analytics platform will help streamline the workflow and cut down on the high-end resources required to maintain a complex homegrown system.
+A standards-based, modern enterprise analytic platform will help streamline the workflow and cut down on the high-end resources required to maintain a complex homegrown system.

 This only further complicates the issue of resources because now the team must do system and data integration work to fulfill the data ingestion demands of third-party vendors.
 The result is a hybrid solution where they are both buying and building an expensive solution rather than having one comprehensive solution that meets most analytic and technical needs.